discordx-ts/discordx/packages/music/README.md

 # Thank you

-Show your support for this project by giving us a star on [github](https://github.com/oceanroleplay/discord.ts).
+Show your support for [discordx](https://www.npmjs.com/package/discordx) by giving us a star on [github](https://github.com/oceanroleplay/discord.ts).